 General Admission Requirements and Procedures

 Requirements for admission to San Francisco State University are in accordance with Title 5, Chapter 1, Subchapter 3, of the California Code of Regulations.
 Undergraduate applicants who are unsure of these requirements should consult a high school or community college counselor or San Francisco State University’s Admissions Office.
-Complete information is available at https://www2.calstate.edu/apply.
+Complete information is available on the California State University website.

-Applying online via https://www2.calstate.edu/apply is expected unless electronic submission is impossible.
+Applying online via https://www.calstate.edu/apply is expected unless electronic submission is impossible.
 An acknowledgment will be sent when online applications have been submitted.
-Application in hard copy form may be obtained online via https://www2.calstate.edu/apply as a PDF.
-PDF application forms may also be downloaded from www.calstate.edu/sas/publications.
-Paper applications should be mailed to the campus admission office.

 Students without online access should contact any California high school, community college, or Office of Admissions at any CSU campus.
 San Francisco State accepts applications for admission for the fall and spring semesters only.